shadsplan/linux/notes/lpi/37_Daemons.md

 - Many daemons need to ensure that just one instance of the daemon is active at one time.
 For example, it makes no sense to have two copies of the cron daemon both trying to execute scheduled jobs.

 ## 37.5 Logging Messages and Errors using syslog
 When writing a daemon, one problem we encounter is how to display error messages.
-Since a daemon runs in the background, we can’t display messages on an associated terminal, as we would typically do with other programs.
+Since a daemon runs in the background, we can't display messages on an associated terminal, as we would typically do with other programs.
 One possible alternative is to write messages to an application-specific log file, as is done in the program in Listing 37-3.
 The main problem with this approach is that it is difficult for a system administrator to manage multiple application log files and monitor them all for error messages.
 The syslog facility was devised to address this problem.

 ### 37.5.1 Overview
 - The syslog facility provides a single, centralized logging facility that can be used to log messages by all applications on the system.
 An overview of this facility is provided in Figure 37-1.